There are a number of options for storing your expressed breastmilk

 Transporting breastmilk

-You may need to carry your EBM – between home and hospital, home and work, home and your baby's carer.
-The climate and the length of your travel will influence what you may need to do with your EBM.
+You may need to carry your EBM – between home and hospital, home and work, or home and your baby's carer.
+The weather and travel time will affect how you should transport your EBM.

-If your breastmilk is freshly expressed (that is, it hasn't been frozen), it is safe for use for 6 to 8 hours when kept below room temperature (<26 degrees C) or for 72 hours when stored in the refrigerator.
+If your breastmilk is freshly expressed (that is, it hasn't been frozen), it is safe for use for 6 to 8 hours when kept below room temperature (26°C or lower) or for 72 hours when stored in the refrigerator (5°C or lower).

-In the cooler months or if you only live a short distance from your workplace, you may not need to do anything special with transporting it.
-Just remove your expressed breastmilk from one fridge and place in the next fridge or freezer when you arrive.
+In the cooler months or if you only live a short distance from your workplace, you may not need to do anything special while transporting it.
+Just remove your expressed breastmilk from one fridge and place in the next fridge or freezer as soon as you arrive.

 If the milk is frozen, don't let it defrost while being carried.
 If it does thaw, use it within 24 hours.
 It is not safe to refreeze the milk.